 Police: Standoff ends with man dead, 2 troopers wounded

-LITTLE ORLEANS, Md. – Maryland State Police say a man who threatened his wife with a gun and said "this ends now" was fatally shot Friday morning, resolving a lengthy standoff, after igniting a fire and shooting at troopers who finally entered his home.
+LITTLE ORLEANS, Md. – Maryland State Police say a man who threatened his wife with a gun and then wounded two troopers during a standoff on Friday wasn't shot until he finally came out of his burning house and ignored commands to stop pointing his weapon at officers.

-Two state troopers were flown about 120 miles (193 kilometers) to a trauma center in Baltimore, where they were treated for leg wounds and released.
-Police said William Charles Mackenzie, 66, was pronounced dead at a hospital near the home in Little Orleans, in western Maryland.
+The two state troopers were flown about 120 miles (193 kilometers) to a trauma center in Baltimore, where they were treated for leg wounds and released, while William Charles Mackenzie, 66, was pronounced dead at a hospital in western Maryland.

-A state police statement says the confrontation began late Thursday night.
-The man's wife told officers that they had been arguing when he drew a gun and threatened her.
-They struggled and fell and the gun went off, she said.
-Then she escaped to a neighbor's house and called for help.
+The confrontation began late Thursday night.
+The man's wife told officers that they had been arguing when he drew a gun and threatened her, saying "this ends now."
+They struggled and fell and the gun went off, she said after escaping to a neighbor's house.

 The police response was large, with tactical units of camouflaged and well-armed troopers surrounding the home.
 The troopers tried to communicate with Mackenzie using a loudspeaker from an armored vehicle, but they said he refused to surrender.

-Tactical assault team officers finally entered the residence Friday morning.
-State police said Mackenzie fired at the troopers, hitting their "lower extremities."
-They returned fire, killing him.
-Police also said they believe Mackenzie ignited a fire inside the home as troopers entered.
-Fire personnel and troopers put it out.
+Mackenzie's home in Baltimore was in foreclosure proceedings at one point, but he is still listed on state property records as the owner.

+Online court records show that Mackenzie accused his wife, Linda Mackenzie, of stealing from him in 2015.
+She was charged with theft of $10,000 to under $100,000, 3rd-degree burglary and 4th-degree burglary of a dwelling.
+Court records show prosecutors declined to move forward with the case.

-The statement said the Maryland State Police Homicide Unit is investigating, and will provide its conclusions to the Allegany County State's Attorney's Office for review.
+Snyder said the Maryland State Police Homicide Unit is investigating, and will provide its conclusions to the Allegany County State's Attorney's Office for review.

 Information from: Cumberland (Md.)
 Times-News, http://www.times-news.com/timesnew.html